I tell you something, being styled by celeb stylist and designer Charlie Brear is an absolute dream! No one knows how to transform an outfit with […]

 About 80% of my planning journey was inspired by several wedding blogs!
 Hope on over to Bridal Musings extensive list of some pretty epic blogs!

 Use social media

 More and more couples are booking wedding suppliers via instagram.
 It’s brilliant for checking out work and visual inspiration.

 Pinterest is an excellent resource for us visual learners to get ideas for decorations, designs, themes, colours, to view and create mood-boards and ideas along the way!
 Also great for discovering hairstyles, shoes and make-up ideas to name a few!

 Be warned you can easily spend hours on here and just because you see something you like on Pinterest doesn’t mean you have he budget and access to suppliers who can create it.
 SO just use it as a starting point.
 Budgets, location, suppliers all have an impact on what you can and can’t achieve for your own wedding, so show your ideas to your suppliers as a starting point and let them work their magic and create something unique for you, not a carbon copy of something you’ve already seen on Pinterest.

-Phew – that should be more than enough to get you started over the next month!
+Phew – that should be more than enough to get you started over the next month or two!
 Finding the venue is the most time consuming part of planning, so once you have nailed that, the rest should start to fall into place.

 As enjoyable as it is, I don’t want you to fall out of love with your wedding planning journey.
 Planning is fuller than a full-time job, so for a smooth journey, do plan ahead, ask for help and delegate.
 Don’t underestimate the time you will need to dedicate to prepare for it, don’t be afraid to consider getting a wedding planner onboard for some, or all of the planning stages.
 Their expertise and contacts in the industry could often save you time and money.